qiaochen/TextClsApp/README.md

 Where SPACEID and SPACEDOMAIN can be copied from the output of `env|grep WORK`, and 3001 is the default FLASK server port number.
 An example using the SPACEID and SPACEDOMAIN above is like this: `https://{}-3001.{}`

+## Project Components

+This project consists of three components:

+### 1. ETL Pipeline
+Implemented in `process_data.py`.
+1. Loads the messages and categories datasets
+2. Merges the two datasets for model training and testing
+3. Cleans the data
+4. Stores the cleaned data in a SQLite database

+### 2. NLP and ML Pipeline
+Implemented in `train_classifier.py`.
+1. Loads data from the SQLite database
+2. Splits the dataset into training and test sets
+3. Builds a text processing pipline
+4. Builds a machine learning pipeline incorporates feature extraction and transformation
+5. Trains and tunes a model using GridSearchCV
+6. Outputs results on the test set
+7. Exports the final model as a pickle file

+### 3. Flask Web App
+1. The web app that visualizes the statistics of the dataset
+2. Responds to user input and classify the message
+3. Display the classification result